Ragora/TribalScript/README.md

 ### ANTLR4

 See https://github.com/antlr/antlr4/blob/master/doc/getting-started.md for setting up ANTLR4 on your platform.
 If setup appropriately, CMake should autodetect your ANTLR4 tool.
-If it does not, you may set he ANTLR_EXECUTABLE variable in your CMake invocation like:
+If it does not, you may set the ANTLR_EXECUTABLE variable in your CMake invocation like:

 ```
 -DANTLR_EXECUTABLE=/usr/local/bin/antlr-4.9.2-complete.jar